 What we also have to keep in mind is that we must learn the purpose and function of the indicator thoroughly.
 What conditions does the indicator perform the best in – a trading or trending market?
 What settings are the best to use in these markets?

 Do they need adjusting – tweaking?
 What are failure swings, bullish or bearish divergence, overbought and oversold conditions?
 What does the price chart tell us?
 Is it our intention to trade on a short term basis or long term and is our indicator settings set appropriately?

 We cannot rely completely on indicators, they are only a guide and ultimately the trader is the one who determines the trend, the market, whether the trade is overbought or oversold, is there a bearish or bullish divergence, what does the price chart tells us to add to our knowledge and final determination of setting our trade?

-The Relative Strength Index – RSI is one of the most commonly used indicators in the stock or forex market.
+The Relative Strength Index – RSI is one of the most commonly used indicators in the forex market.
 Traders rely on this technical indicator, which is also an oscillator that tells you whether a market is overbought or oversold.

 It is a leading indicator and a momentum indicator used to measure price changes to evaluate whether a currency is overbought or oversold.
 The RSI measures the speed and change in direction of price movements and can also be used to identify the general trend of a trade.